ioannisprokopiou/Python-Projects/README.md

 ## Overview

-This repository is a collection of my Python projects aimed at exploring various packages, techniques, APIs and fraemworks.
-These projects are part of personal practice and academic projects designed to address a problem statement, showcasing the implementation and methodology followed.
-Currently 3 of the projects are also acompanied with a Medium tutorial
+This repository gathers my Python projects, delving into various packages, techniques, APIs, and frameworks.
+These projects, blending personal exploration and academic rigor, aim to solve specific problems while demonstrating the applied methodologies.
+Additionally, three projects are enhanced with detailed Medium tutorials, offering insights into their development and application

 <h2>My Projects</h2>
 <table>